KTamas03/sqlalchemy-challenge/README.md

 ## Getting Started
 To open climate_kt.ipynb in Juypter Notebook:
   - Open Anaconda Prompt
-  - Activate dev environment type 'conda activate dev'
+  - Activate dev environment, type 'conda activate dev'
   - Navigate to the folder where repository is saved on local drive
-  - Open Jupyter Notebook type 'Jupyter Notebook'
+  - Open Jupyter Notebook, type 'Jupyter Notebook'

-To open and activate the flask API:
+To open app.py and activate the flask API:
- - Open in app.py in Visual Studio Code
+ - Open app.py in Visual Studio Code
  - Navigate to the folder location of the app.py file where it is saved on the local drive
  - In the Terminal type 'python app.py'
  - The url should be http://127.0.0.1:5000: